UWCS/stardust/content/resources/docker.md

 That's the short version, see <https://docs.docker.com/get-started/> for more: the way Docker works within the Linux kernel is very interesting.

-Create a file called `Dockerfile`, which is where the description of our container image will go.
+Create a file called `Dockerfile` (case sensitive), which is where the description of our container image will go.
 We’ll create our Dockerfile line by line.

 The first line is
 ```docker